Itinerary

 Do I need to carry my passport to exchange money?

-Banks in Lisbon usually open from 8:30 a.m. to 3 p.m., Monday to Friday.
+Banks in Lisbon usually open from 08:30AM to 03:00PM, Monday to Friday.
 They’re closed on weekends and public holidays.
-Some banks in tourist areas might have extended hours, but that’s not super common.
+Some banks in tourist areas might have extended hours, but that’s not very common.
 It’s a good idea to get your banking done during weekdays if you can.